talview/moodle-local_proview/README.md

 7. Enter the CDN URL provided by Talview (subscription based).
 8. Enter the Proview Admin URL provided by Talview e.g., https://appv7.proview.io/embedded.
 9. Enter the Account Name provided by Talview.
 10. Update the root_dir to match the root directory of your Moodle installation.
-Note: The root directory refers to the directory where Moodle is installed.
+**Note**: The root directory refers to the directory where Moodle is installed.
 If you access Moodle using a URL like 'https://example.domain.com/,’ the root directory is '/,’ and no additional configuration is required.
 However, if you access Moodle using a URL like 'https://example.domain.com/moodle/,’ the root directory is '/moodle/' and must be configured accordingly in the root_dir field during the Proview installation process.

 The installation process is now complete.